0CottonBuds/ViewTetherClient/README.md

 # View Tether Client

-View Tether Client is an Desktop and Android application designed to receive and display pixel data streamed from the ViewTether desktop application.
+View Tether Client is an cross-platform application designed to receive and display pixel data streamed from the ViewTether desktop application.
 This allows your other device to function as a secondary screen for your Windows machine.
 Make sure to have the [ViewTether desktop application](https://github.com/0CottonBuds/ViewTether) installed and running on your Windows computer.

 ## Features